cvollmann-teaching/numla/README.md

 - Lecture 8
   - 2.4 The Cholesky Decomposition

-## Eigenvalus: Theory and Algorithms
+## Eigenvalues: Theory and Algorithms

 - Lecture 9
   - 3.1 Introduction